top of page

 Casey Catherine Moore, PhD

-Casey’s work can be found in academic and creative publications, including The Comparatist, Sinister Wisdom, Samfiftyfour LiteraryOyster River Pages, and Bourgeon.
-Her poetry collection, Fires, Floods, and the Roots that Remain, is forthcoming with Capturing Fire Press.
+Casey’s work can be found in academic and creative publications, including The Comparatist, Sinister Wisdom, SamfiftyfourOyster River Pages, A Thin Slice of Anxiety, Closed Eye Open, and Bourgeon.
+Her poetry collection, Psyche, is forthcoming in 2024 with Anxiety Press.

 Throughout her career, Casey has utilized workshop-based teaching, reflective writing, and creativity in all her content areas of expertise.
 She carries these strategies to her writing coaching, where she has helped writers from all levels and backgrounds complete projects, including academic articles, poetry manuscripts, memoirs, college and graduate school applications, and fantasy works.
-She helps writers develop healthy writing habits, bring joy to writing, develop strategies for high production without pain, bring projects to completion, and go through the submission process.
+She helps writers develop healthy writing habits, bring joy to writing, develop strategies for high production without pain, complete projects, and go through the submission process.
+She is an expert in differentiation and working with neurodivergent individuals.

 bottom of page